King's Highway 401 - Images

 (720x480) (1440x960)

 City of Toronto Looking easterly towards Bathurst Street along Highway 401.
-Notice the braided ramp that carries both the express and collector westbound ramps to the Allen Road interchange.
-There are several direct ramp connections between Allen Road and the express lanes.
+Notice the braided ramp that carries both the Express and collector westbound ramps to the Allen Road interchange.
+There are several direct ramp connections between Allen Road and the Express Lanes.

 Photo taken: August 12th, 2006.